QuentinThierry/Cub3D/Cub3d_bonus/README.md

 - fov too big == deformation
 - increase wall height
 - collision with hit box
+- floor is by default where player spawns
+- open doors and instantly turn around would not open the door for player

 Minimap :
 - if screen is too small, do not draw minimap